uchicago-capp-30320/new-arrivals-chi/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature**

-A clear and concise description of the feature.
+*A clear and concise description of the feature.*

 **Requirements**

-Specified requirements for the feature (if applicable)
+*Specified requirements for the feature (if applicable)*

 **Additional context**
-Add any other context about the feature here.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+*Add any other context about the feature here.*